Murder trial of O. J. Simpson: Media coverage

 The murders and trial – "the biggest story I have ever seen", said a producer of NBC's Today – received extensive media coverage from the very beginning; at least one instant book was proposed two hours after the bodies were found, and scheduled to publish only a few weeks later.
 The case was a seminal event in the history of reality television, helping to revive the genre of court shows like Judge Judy.
 The Los Angeles Times covered the case on its front page for more than 300 days after the murders.
-The nightly news broadcasts from the Big Three television networks gave more air time to the case than to the Bosnian War and the Oklahoma City bombing combined.
+The nightly news broadcasts from the Big Three television networks gave more airtime to the case than to the Bosnian War and the Oklahoma City bombing combined.
 They served an enthusiastic audience; one company put the loss of national productivity from employees following the case instead of working at $40 billion.
 The Tonight Show with Jay Leno aired many skits on the trial, and the Dancing Itos – a troupe of dancers dressed as the judge – was a popular recurring segment.
-According to Howard Kurtz of the Washington Post, the acquittal was "the most dramatic courtroom verdict in the history of Western civilization".
+According to Howard Kurtz of The Washington Post, the acquittal was "the most dramatic courtroom verdict in the history of Western civilization".

 Participants in the case received much media coverage.
 Limo driver Park said the media offered him $100,000 but refused, as he would be removed as a witness.
 Fans approached Clark in public, and when she got a new hairstyle during the trial, the prosecutor received a standing ovation on the courthouse steps; People approved of the change, but advised her to wear "more fitted suits and tailored skirts".
 While Cochran, Bailey, and Dershowitz were already well-known, others like Kaelin became celebrities, and Paula Barbieri appeared in Playboy.
 Those involved in the trial followed their own media coverage.
 Interest in the case was worldwide; Russian president Boris Yeltsin's first question to President Clinton when they met in 1995 was, "Do you think O.J. did it?"